-HDR Engineering is the consultant chosen to perform a Cost-Benefit Analysis (CBA) of the proposed Captains Bay Road Paving and Utilities Upgrade Project.
+HDR Engineering performed a Cost-Benefit Analysis (CBA) of the proposed Captains Bay Road Paving and Utilities Upgrade Project.
 The purpose of the CBA is to justify project costs to support funding requests to upgrade, pave, illuminate, provide pedestrian walkway, and extend utilities.
 The range of project benefits includes reduced road maintenance costs, reduced vehicle maintenance costs, reduced vehicle emissions, improved safety, travel time savings, avoided road closures (rock slides, avalanches, accidents).
-The project is at 65% design and broken into 3 segments over a yet to be determined number of phases.
-The CBA will compare project costs against project benefits by segment and by phase to enable decisions to be made regarding the best approach going forward.
+The project is at 65% design and broken into 3 segments over 3 years.
+The CBA compares project costs against project benefits by segment and by phase to enable decisions to be made regarding the best approach going forward.